Determine AI Module Classification (AI Native / AI Enabled / No AI / Not Known / Not Applicable)

 Not Applicable

-- Output must be exactly one of the allowed values.
+The output must match one of the allowed values exactly.

 Use the output: Update the app record (Custom Action → Update app endpoint)